The best response so far to my previous blog about Myers-Briggs...

 The Science Bit

-Appreciating one's own abilities and limitations is an
+Appreciating one's own abilities and limitations is an important part of formation for the priesthood. |

 The Myers-Briggs test gives an output of 4 letters which denote a personality type.
 These are strictly either-or outcomes.
 The test does offer a more nuanced, individualised set of results to show how far one way or the other you are between each of the pair of poles on average, but the fact remains that one of sixteen 4-letter personality types is the output of the test.